 Be very careful if you have a cracked screen because removing a screen protector or wiping the screen with pressure can cause the crack to spread.
 You may also want to forgo the damp cloth and just use a dry one to prevent any moisture from getting under the screen.

-Some low end and older phones have plastic screens which can easily scratch.
+Some low-end and older phones have plastic screens that can easily scratch.
 Make sure you use light pressure when cleaning your screen to stop scratches from forming.
-Most new Android phones and iPhones have hardened glass screens which won’t scratch as easily.
+Most new Android phones and iPhones have hardened glass screens that won’t scratch as easily.

 If you removed your screen protector, follow the directions that came with the protector to apply a new one after cleaning.

-If you have an iPhone 4, remember that the front and back are made of glass so clean both sides the same way.
+If you have an iPhone, remember that the front and back might be made of glass so clean both sides the same way.

 Give the phone a few minutes to dry, then re-assemble and turn it back on.
 You should now have a clean phone without those nasty germs.